mongodb/mongo-cxx-driver/etc/coding_guidelines.md

 # MongoDB C++ Driver Coding Guidelines

-For cases not explicitly documented here, refer to the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines).
+For topics and situations not explicitly documented here, refer to the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines).

 ## Headers